Zola (soundtrack)

 Zola (Original Motion Picture Soundtrack) is the soundtrack album to the 2021 comedy film Zola directed by Janicza Bravo.
-The film score is composed by Mica Levi who had recorded two hours of music, while only part of his work had been included in the album, that also accompanied songs performed by the cast.
+The film score is composed by Mica Levi who had recorded two hours of music, while only part of their work had been included in the album, that also accompanied songs performed by the cast.
 The album was released through Invada Records on July 2, 2021, two days after the film's release.